-Initiative Current Status Future Activity

-Parkinson's Disease California currently has The state intends to seek

-(PD) Registry Regional Caregiver Resource funding for the development

-Centers (CRCs) to provide of a Parkinson's Disease

-services to those families with (PD) Specialized Registry

-caregivers providing support to that will provide a

-family members with confidential database

-Parkinson's Disease. containing information about

-the extent and

-characteristics of PD in

-California.
-The PD Registry

-will facilitate MU Stage 2 and

-3 requirements.

-California Stroke California currently has The state intends to seek

-Registry (CSR) Regional Caregiver Resource funding for the development

-Centers (CRCs) to provide of a Stroke Specialized

-services to those families with Registry to monitor the

-caregivers providing support to quality of acute stroke care

-family members with cognitive across clinical settings,

-issues associated with stroke. including pre-hospital care

-provided through exchange

-of real-time information

-between emergency medical

-services (EMS) and in-

-hospital care personnel.
-The

-Stroke Registry will facilitate

-MU Stage 2 and 3

-regulations.
+Initiative Current Status Future Activity Parkinson's Disease (PD) Registry California currently has Regional Caregiver Resource Centers (CRCs) to provide services to those families with caregivers providing support to family members with Parkinson's Disease.
+The state intends to seek funding for the development of a Parkinson's Disease (PD) Specialized Registry that will provide a confidential database containing information about the extent and characteristics of PD in California.
+The PD Registry will facilitate MU Stage 2 and 3 requirements.
+California Stroke Registry (CSR) California currently has Regional Caregiver Resource Centers (CRCs) to provide services to those families with caregivers providing support to family members with cognitive issues associated with stroke.
+The state intends to seek funding for the development of a Stroke Specialized Registry to monitor the quality of acute stroke care across clinical settings, including pre-hospital care provided through exchange of real-time information between emergency medical services (EMS) and inhospital care personnel.
+The Stroke Registry will facilitate MU Stage 2 and 3 regulations.
+California Cancer Registry (CCR) The CCR collects information about most types of cancers diagnosed in California.
+The CCR has expanded their technical capacity to receive physician reports to meet MU Stage 2 requirements.
+The CCR plans to coordinate with the San Diego Beacon Community to expand electronic health information exchange through the San Diego Health Connect HIE.
+Areas of focus within the San Diego Beacon Community include coordination with the Beacon, Education, Analytic and Collaboration Hub (BEACH) to integrate and exchange diagnostic and clinical data relative to the hospital cancer case abstract for legislative mandated reporting.

-Initiative Current Status Future Activity California Cancer The CCR collects information The CCR plans to coordinate Registry (CCR) about most types of cancers with the San Diego Beacon diagnosed in California.
-The Community to expand CCR has expanded their electronic health information technical capacity to receive exchange through the San physician reports to meet MU Diego Health Connect HIE.
-Stage 2 requirements.
-Areas of focus within the San Diego Beacon Community include coordination with the Beacon, Education, Analytic and Collaboration Hub (BEACH) to integrate and exchange diagnostic and clinical data relative to the hospital cancer case abstract for legislative mandated Patient Consent While patient consent must be reporting.
-DHCS plans to seek funding Registry obtained for health information for the development of a rtegistry exchange, there is currently no specialized registry in which statewide registry for managing consent information can be the varying levels of consent for stored and easily accessed medical, behavioral and by HIEs and other entities substance use disorder that may require sharing of information. health information to better inform treatment plans.
-Physician Orders for POLST is a voluntary record of DHCS will seek funding for Life-Sustaining a patient's treatment wishes to the development of a Treatment (POLST) inform actionable medical statewide bi-directional Registry orders, especially in end-of-life POLST registry that would situations.
-The California be accessible not only to POLST eRegistry pilot took acute care but long-term place in Contra Costa County care facilities, including and San Diego. skilled nursing facilities and hospice.
+Initiative Current Status Future Activity Patient Consent Registry While patient consent must be obtained for health information exchange, there is currently no statewide registry for managing the varying levels of consent for medical, behavioral and substance use disorder information.
+DHCS plans to seek funding for the development of a specialized registry in which consent information can be stored and easily accessed by HIEs and other entities that may require sharing of health information to better inform treatment plans.
+Physician Orders for Life-Sustaining Treatment (POLST) Registry POLST is a voluntary record of a patient's treatment wishes to inform actionable medical orders, especially in end-of-life situations.
+The California POLST eRegistry pilot took place in Contra Costa County and San Diego.
+DHCS will seek funding for the development of a statewide bi-directional POLST registry that would be accessible not only to acute care but long-term care facilities, including skilled nursing facilities and hospice.
 DHCS is interested in supporting the development of a unified approach to accessing POLST information.